Ocean protection for climate resilience: Rebalancing the scales for the Galapagos Marine Reserve

 We are using our platform at COP26 in Glasgow to highlight that ocean protection is key for climate resilience – unsustainable fishing and plastic pollution are exacerbating climate change impacts in Galapagos.
 We are calling for action from grassroots to government to tackle the greatest threats to the Galapagos Marine Reserve by transforming pledges into collective action.

-What is GCT doing to increase resilience in Galapagos in the climate emergency?
+What is GCT doing to increase climate resilience in Galapagos?

 GCT is taking a holistic approach to protecting the wildlife and communities in the Galapagos Islands from the threats of climate change, overfishing and pollution.
 By raising funds and awareness in the UK, we support and deliver projects in Galapagos that respond to key threats facing the Islands.
 These projects focus on restoring natural habitats such as the ocean, protecting threatened species and driving sustainable solutions, including our plastics work to make Galapagos plastic-pollution free once again.

 We support projects that will provide sustainable nature-based solutions and alternative livelihood options to ensure resilience against these growing threats, thereby conserving the unique species found in and around the Galapagos Marine Reserve.

 We use robust scientific data to underpin our knowledge about how marine life and local communities will be affected by climate change.
 We develop solutions to major threats with our partners targeting economic, political and behavioural interventions.
 For example, we are funding scientists to gather the evidence base for improved marine protection around Galapagos, including identifying the critically important Swimway between Galapagos and Cocos island, Costa Rica, and support for the expansion of the Galapagos Marine Reserve.

 Blue carbon: What is it?